Sir Winston Churchill1

 Sir Winston Churchill was born in 1620.2 He was the son of John Churchill and Sarah Winston.1 He married Elizabeth Drake, daughter of Sir John Drake and Hon.
 Eleanor Boteler, in May 1643.2 He died in 1688.3

-Sir Winston Churchill was educated at St. John's College, Oxford University, Oxford, Oxfordshire, England.3 He gained the rank of Captain between 1639 and 1646 in the service of the King's Horse.1,4 He was admitted to the Bar in 1652.5 He wrote the book Divi Britannici: Being a remark upon the lives of all the kings of this isle, published 1660.5 He held the office of Member of Parliament (M.P.)
-(Tory) for Weymouth between 1661 and 1679.1,6 He held the office of Commissioner of the Court of Claims and Explanations [Ireland] between 1662 and 1668.2 He was invested as a Knight in 1664.6 He held the office of Junior Clerk Comptroller to the Board of Green Cloth between 1664 and 1679.6 He was invested as a Fellow, Royal Society (F.R.S.).6 He held the office of Member of Parliament (M.P.)
+He was educated at St. John's College, Oxford University, Oxford, Oxfordshire, EnglandG.3 He gained the rank of Captain between 1639 and 1646 in the King's Horse.1,4 He was admitted to the Bar in 1652.5 He wrote the book Divi Britannici: Being a remark upon the lives of all the kings of this isle, published 1660.5 He held the office of Member of Parliament (M.P.)
+(Tory) for Weymouth between 1661 and 1679.1,6 He held the office of Commissioner of the Court of Claims and Explanations [Ireland] between 1662 and 1668.2 He was appointed Knight in 1664.6 He held the office of Junior Clerk Comptroller to the Board of Green Cloth between 1664 and 1679.6 He was appointed Fellow, Royal Society (F.R.S.)6 He held the office of Member of Parliament (M.P.)
 (Tory) for Lyme between 1685 and 1688.7

 He was an ardent Royalist throughout his life.1 He has an extensive biographical entry in the Dictionary of National Biography.8